KarlNaumann/MacroStat/docs/user_guide/index.rst

 User Guide
 ==========

-This section contains the documentation of the user guide of MacroStat.
+This section contains some useful guides to using MacroStat.
+For a comprehensive guide to the implemented models, see :ref:`model_library`, and for the full API, see :ref:`api`.

 .. toctree::
    :maxdepth: 2

    Getting Started <getting_started>
    Core Model Structure <core/index>
+   Causality Analysis <causality>
    LaTeX Interfaces <latex_interfaces>